Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 The Hormuz closure was listed in the PHM diagnostic at 48% probability over 12 months.
 The signal sequence — Brent above $85, JWC listings active, war risk premiums rising, US-Iran tensions at documented threshold — was visible in the signal environment for months before activation.
 Organisations inside the preparation window had pre-approved alternative routing, reviewed energy hedge positions, and stress-tested their EM exposure.
 Those that did not are making the same decisions now at 3–8× the cost, under pressure, with fewer options.
 This is the founding observation of the method, in real time.

 On 28 February 2026, US and Israeli strikes on Iran triggered the closure of the Strait of Hormuz — through which 20% of global oil supply and the majority of Qatari LNG transits daily.
+Now Day 33.
 The IEA has described it as the greatest global energy and food security challenge in history.
-Tanker traffic fell 95%.
-Brent crude peaked at $126/bbl.
-TTF rose above €60/MWh.
-The downstream effects — on who, by how much, and for how long — are now quantified by independent research.
+Iran rejected the US 15-point ceasefire proposal on 25 March.
+DIA assesses Iran can sustain the closure for 1–6 months.
+Tanker traffic near zero.
+Brent peaked at $126/bbl, volatile on ceasefire signals.
+TTF at €48.5/MWh (eased from €60+ peak).
+The Red Sea is simultaneously blocked — Houthis resumed attacks 28 February.
+For the first time in modern history, both major Middle East maritime corridors are closed simultaneously.

 Quantified Exposure — Who and How Much